spectrocloud/librarium/content/docs/00-release-notes.md

 - Palette PDE is now available in self-hosted installation of Palette.

 - PDE now has a Command Line Interface (CLI) that you can use for programmatic access to PDE resources.
 Users can perform actions such as create, list, delete, resize, pause, and resume virtual cluster.
 You can also download the kubeconfig file of a virtual cluster with the CLI.
+Refer to the [Palette CLI](/palette-cli/install-palette-cli) documentation page to learn more.

 ## Improvements

 - Container applications that expose a service now automatically receive ingress support with HTTPS support out-of-the-box.
+This means exposed service URLs automatically receive dynamic SSL certificates used for HTTPS.

-- You can now access a new dashboard to view better your active virtual clusters, app profiles, deployed apps, and resource utilization.
+- You can now access a [new dashboard](/devx#manageresources) to better understand your virtual clusters, app profiles, deployed apps, and resource utilization.
 The dashboard provides a comprehensive overview of critical metrics and more.

 - You can now increase or decrease the number of replicated instances of a container service.
+Check out the [Container Deployment](/devx/app-profile/container-deployment) guide to learn more about containerized deployments.

 ## Terraform